kma32527/Directed-search-algorithm-for-academic-research/README.md

 # A Naive Approach to Research
-What is academia really but a bag of academic key terms?
+What is academia really but a bag of words and their relations?